johnbender/writing/_posts/2013-01-15-system-f-in-coffeescript.md

   <img src="/assets/images/diagrams/system-f-cs/system-f-type-application-examples.png"></img>
 </div>

-Again there is an important exception with regards to the types that are permitted in System F that makes the `ifft` even more inadequate than it was with the Simply Typed Lambda Calculus.
+Again there is an important exception with regards to the types permitted in System F that makes the `ifft` even more inadequate than it was with the Simply Typed Lambda Calculus.
 Not only is there no way to write `ifft` so that it can properly check against lambda types but in addition System F defines universally quantified types.
 This means that a lambda can be polymorphic and operate without knowing anything about the type of its argument.

 For example the identity combinator `Λα.λx:α.x`, or in CoffeeScript `(α) -> (x) -> ifft(α, x); x`, has the polymorphic type `∀α.α → α`.
 That is, its type isn't determined until a type application takes place or it "works" for all types.
-The issue arises when the a combinator like identity is passed as an argument to another lambda term that expects a polymorphic function.
+The issue arises when a combinator like identity is passed as an argument to another lambda term that expects a polymorphic function.
 Again, `ifft` can't check the types of a combinator if a type has been applied and it certainly can't check that the combinator is type agnostic in its dealings (polymorphic).

 ## Strong and Normal